reaqzfv/AutoOS/README.md

 ---

 **Revi Team:**
-Thank you for [SVCGROUP.ps1](https://github.com/meetrevision/playbook/blob/main/src/Executables/SVCGROUP.ps1), [useful registry keys](https://github.com/meetrevision/playbook/tree/main/src/Configuration/Tasks/registry) and for first introducing me to custom ISOs.
+Thank you for [SVCGROUP.ps1](https://github.com/meetrevision/playbook/blob/main/src/Executables/SVCGROUP.ps1) and for first introducing me to custom ISOs.

+---

+**Peter:**
+Thank you for helping me with some BIOS Settings and NVIDIA tweaks.

 ---